header-langage

 You are correct.

-But the problem is—while you are still manually calculating this addition problem, quant systems are doing something completely different.
+But the problem is—while you are still manually calculating this addition problem, quantitative systems are doing something completely different.

-They are simultaneously scanning 17,218 conditions, spanning 2^63 possible outcome combinations, finding all pricing inconsistencies in milliseconds.
+They are simultaneously scanning 17,218 conditions, spanning 2^63 possible result combinations, and finding all pricing inconsistencies in milliseconds.
 By the time you place two orders, the price difference has disappeared.
-The system has long since found the same loophole in dozens of related markets, calculated the optimal position size considering order book depth and fees, executed all trades in parallel, and then moved funds to the next opportunity.
+The system has already found the same loophole in dozens of related markets, calculated the optimal position size considering order book depth and fees, executed all trades in parallel, and then moved funds to the next opportunity.
 [1]

-The Gap is Not Just About Speed.
-It's About Mathematical Infrastructure.
+The Gap Is Not Just Speed.
+It’s Math Infrastructure.

 Let’s start with a simple example.